osg-htc/docs/docs/data/hadoop-overview.md

 The minimal installation would involve 5 nodes:

 1 hadoop-name: The namenode for the Hadoop system.
-Must be on private NAT.
+Must be on a private network.
 1 hadoop-name2: This will run the HDFS secondary namenode.
-Must also be on private NAT.
+Must be on a private network.
 1 hadoop-data1, hadoop-data2: Two HDFS datanodes.
 They will hold data for the system, so they should have sizable hard drives.
-These must be on the private NAT.
 As the Hadoop installation grows to many terabytes, this will be the only class of nodes one adds.
+Must be on a private network.
-1 hadoop-grid: Runs the BeStMan SRM and Globus GridFTP server.
+1 hadoop-grid: Runs the Globus GridFTP server.
 Must have a public interface and a private interface.

 If desired, hadoop-name and hadoop-name2 may be virtualized.
 Prior to installation, DNS / host name resolution **must** work.
 That is, you should be able to resolve all the hadoop servers either through DNS or /etc/hosts.
 Because of the grid software, hadoop-grid **must** have reverse DNS working.

 Medium Installation (50-150TB, WAN transfers up to 2 Gbps)
 ----------------------------------------------------------

-For a medium install, make the following changes over the minimal install: 1 Run BeStMan on a separate machine, hadoop-srm.
-This host may be virtualized.
+For a medium install, make the following changes over the minimal install:

 1 Run multiple GridFTP servers (2 should be fine); if possible, use 10 Gbps cards for these hosts.
 1 Add many more HDFS datanodes.
 This usually means starting to add 1 or 2 TB hard drives to some worker nodes.

 Large Installation (>150TB, WAN transfers over 2 Gbps)
 ---------------------------------------------------------

-For a large installation, make the following changes: 1 Run more GridFTP servers; plan for 800 Mbps per host with 1 Gbps card in order to have excess capacity.
+For a large installation, make the following changes:

+1 Run more GridFTP servers; plan for 800 Mbps per host with 1 Gbps card in order to have excess capacity.
 1 Purchase machines suitable for HDFS datanodes.
 It is possible to get a 2U box with 8-12 hard drives; for many projects, this will provide a more suitable CPU to disk ratio than the 1U boxes with 2 hard drives.

 Hadoop Security
 ---------------

-HDFS has Unix-like user/group authorization, but no strict authentication. **HDFS should only be exposed to a secure internal network which only non-malicious users are able to access**.
+HDFS has Unix-like user/group authorization, but no strict authentication. **HDFS should use a secure internal network which only non-malicious users are able to access**.
 For users with access to the local cluster, it is not difficult to bypass authentication.

 [The default ports are listed here](http://www.cloudera.com/blog/2009/08/14/hadoop-default-ports-quick-reference/).